lttng/lttng-docs/contents/using-lttng/controlling-tracing/lttng-live.md

 daemon to connect to runs on the same host):

 <pre class="term">
-babeltrace -i lttng-live net://localhost
+babeltrace --input-format lttng-live net://localhost
 </pre>

 Then, choose a tracing session and start viewing events as they arrive using LTTng live, e.g.:

 <pre class="term">
-babeltrace -i lttng-live net://localhost/host/hostname/my-session
+babeltrace --input-format lttng-live net://localhost/host/hostname/my-session
 </pre>